danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 Before the widespread adoption of dask for deferred I/O and computation, this pattern would have had limited scope because pulling up large array data in one step is not viable for many real datasets.
-But if ``reader.read()`` may return a `dask.array.Array` or a `dask.dataframe.DataFrame` or an `xarray` data structure backed by dask, `reader` can inexpensively and promptly return one of these objects with reasonably-sized internal chunks and leave it to downstream code to decide if and when to materialize them, in whole or in part.
+But if ``reader.read()`` may return a `dask.array.Array`, a `dask.dataframe.DataFrame`, or an `xarray` data structure backed by dask, `reader` can inexpensively and promptly return one of these objects with internal chunks and leave it to downstream code to decide if and when to materialize them, in whole or in part.

 ## Use Entrypoints to make Readers discoverable

-Libraries that implement this Reader API can use [entrypoints](https://packaging.python.org/specifications/entry-points/) to declare them, using a standard entrypoint group agreed on by the community (TBD).
+Libraries that implement this Reader API can use [entrypoints](https://packaging.python.org/specifications/entry-points/) to declare them.

 ```python
 # setup.py